Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 where Device sends data message A and then B.

-Here is a rundown of what should happen, with changes indicated with ⭕
+Here is a rundown of what should happen:

 - Device sends first data message A.
 - Assuming that LNS1 gets the message first and since it hasn't seen this DevEui before, it contacts